Markus-Leyba/cashregister/README.md

 ## CASH REGISTER/RETAIL MANAGEMENT SYSTEM

 ## OVERVIEW
-This project is a command-line based cash register system developed for a master's project.
+This project is a command-line based cash register system developed while learning Python.
 It allows for the management of customer orders, product listings, and member discounts within a retail context.
 Designed to run as a standalone Python script, it emphasizes a functional programming style.

 ## FEATURES
 - Place orders for multiple products.